j-mitchel/scITD-Analysis/README.md

 # scITD-Analysis
-Analysis of datasets using scITD package
+Analysis of datasets using scITD package.

+See the package here for more details: https://github.com/kharchenkolab/scITD